-The following sections describe the possibilities and functions of the system.
+These sections describe the possibilities and functions of the system.

-3.1 The main screen
+3.1.1 The Injection or Ignition table

-The main screen consists of two spreadsheets (ignition and injection) of which only one is visible at a time.
-To toggle between the diagrams, use function key F11.
+The part of the main screen consists of two spreadsheets (ignition and injection) of which only one is visible at a time.
+To toggle between the tables, use function key F11 or by pressing the Injection / Ignition key.

-The spreadsheets are two-dimensional diagrams showing engine speed against engine load.
+The spreadsheets are two-dimensional tables showing engine speed against engine load.
 The engine speed range can stretch from 500 rpm to 20.000 rpm.
 Standard the screen stretches from 500 rpm to 12.500 rpm.
-This however can be changed (see 3.2.4.1.1 RPM pickup).
+This however can be changed (see RPM pickup).
 The RPM range is divided over 25 boxes.
 The engine load range is sub-divided into 16 boxes dividing the range that has been set for the engine load sensor.
 The rows and columns are shown in graphs (in the form of bar charts), when the left mouse button is clicked on an engine speed or a load value.
-For further information, see section 4.
-Programming.
+For further information, see section Programming.

-3.1.1 The injection characteristic diagram
+3.1.1.1 The injection characteristic diagram